Cybersecurity and Insurance

 Protecting ourselves and our businesses from cybercriminals is crucial to maintaining personal and financial well-being.
 Even when users take safety measures, savvy cybercriminals may still find a way in through gaps in digital security strategies.
 If a cyber-attack occurs, having a Cyber Insurance Policy can assist with a quicker recovery.

-More insurers are now offering cyber insurance policies for businesses, homeowners and renters.
+More insurers now offer cyber insurance policies for businesses, homeowners and renters.
 Policies may be available through a stand-alone policy or endorsement for homeowners and renters upon request but can differ by company.
 A policy may include coverage for identity restoration, attorney’s fees and lost wages and may cover fees for a fraud specialist to manage the restoration process.

 Some standard business insurance policies may already provide coverage for certain types of cyber incidents, such as recovery of data due to a computer virus.
 To extend coverage to a full range of cyber liability risks, however, a stand-alone cyber liability policy customized for your business will need to be purchased, according to I.I.I.